Trustworthy-Software/AppComplianceLLM/README.md

 In this repository, we host all the data and code related to our paper titled "Toward LLM-Driven GDPR Compliance Checking for Android Apps".

+# 📜 Abstract

+>Android apps extensively collect sensitive personal data from our devices daily.
+Despite stringent regulations like the European Union's General Data Protection Regulation (GDPR), many applications (apps) fail to comply with these legal requirements.
+While previous studies have focused on the compliance of privacy policies, checking how these policies are implemented in the actual code has not yet been extensively investigated.
+Moreover, previous efforts have often been limited in scope.
+This paper explores the potential of Large Language Models (LLMs) to address the challenge of verifying privacy regulation compliance in Android apps.
+Specifically, we address scenarios where source code is unavailable by investigating whether LLM can work with Smali code—a human-readable representation of Android bytecode extracted from APK files.
+Through this exploratory investigation, we aim to uncover if LLMs can bridge the gap between legal privacy requirements and their technical implementation in mobile apps.
+Through initial experiments, we assess the feasibility and effectiveness of a straightforward LLM-driven method for identifying compliance issues and provide directions for our future research efforts to improve our approach and perform large-scale experiments.

 This is the prompt we used for our experiments:

 ### 🔍 Prompt Used in Experiments